What does it do?

 Outputs

-Generations produce a single output, the content generated by the model.
-You can reference this output in the editor with a @mention using the name of the generation specified in the generation’s settings.
+Generations produce a single output: the content generated by the model.
+You can reference this output in the editor with a @[name_of_generation] using the name of the generation specified.